dwarvesf/handbook/community/README.md

 - **Monday's radio talk**: a weekly show where people can share their thoughts on a given topic and hear what others have to say as well.
 - **Friday's showcase**: a weekly presentation where people can share what they've been working on lately with the rest of the company.
-- **Tech radar**: we've built a Tech Radar to keep up with the latest technology trends, assess their viability for adoption within our company, and then make those decisions accordingly.
+- **Tech radar**: we've built a Tech radar to keep up with the latest technology trends, assess their viability for adoption within our company, and then make those decisions accordingly.
 - **Brainery**: a collection of learning pieces where we want to build up the 1% improvement habit, learning in public.

 #### Read on